 It’s not particularly violent, apart from the blood seeping from the wrestlers’ heads.
 Yes, the ending may be extreme.
 It’s the only memorable part of the match.
 Towards the end, the wrestlers constantly ask each other if they want to quit, even after a simple punch.
 It’s distracting.
 Of course, it lasts longer than the average fight you’ll see on a Saturday night in a town centre.
 But that increases the flatness of the fight as a whole.
 Maybe if I’d seen the whole build up to the fight, I’d be more forgiving about the action and understand more about the long feud between Blanchard and Magnum.
 That’s the problem of a list of wrestling matches.
 Unless you research the history behind them, there’s no context.
 In the context of the match, there seems like legitimate hatred between the two wrestlers, because they basically put on a ‘shoot’ fight (apart from a few incongruous moments, like an atomic drop).
 But that doesn’t make it an exciting match.

-Like I mentioned before in my review of #70 on the Best 100…List, Ric Flair vs Dusty Rhodes (coincidentally, at the same event as this cage match: read my review here), I always think I’m missing something when I don’t appreciate a highly regarded classic.
+Like I mentioned before in my review of #72 on the WWE Network’s 100 Best Matches…List, Ric Flair vs Dusty Rhodes (coincidentally, at the same event as this cage match: read my review here), I always think I’m missing something when I don’t appreciate a highly regarded classic.
 Am I at fault here for not enjoying Blanchard and Magnum TA’s efforts?
 Probably.
 But when wrestling descends into two people rolling around on the floor, entertainment is lost.
 I can think of plenty of cage matches that should be in place of this one.
 Off the top of my head, the cage match between HHH and Mankind at Summerslam 1997 delivers action and high spots in abundance.
 Cage matches aren’t all about high spots, but about delivering an end to a heated feud (or at least they were, back in the day).
 The end to Blanchard and Magnum TA’s is definitive.
 But it’s not much else.

 VERDICT: 3/10.
 A dull brawl that consists mostly of Tully Blanchard and Magnum TA rolling around on the floor.
 I must be missing something, but I can’t see why this is a classic match.
 It resembles a real fight in its tediousness.